0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 **Irreversible time** is the perception of time as a linear series of events and developments occurring in the realm of war, economics, technology, knowledge, and yet limited to the personal chronicles of the nobility.
 It is qualitative.
 Irreversible time is a temporality whereby the ruling class records their personal histories with narratives--those personal events, conquests, wars, battles, and the administration of their kingdom.
-Irreversible time is the official time of adventures and wars, the time from which the rulers of historical society pursue their personal histories; it is the same time that is contested in clashes between foreign lands.
+Irreversible time is the official time that is contested in clashes between foreign lands.
 Irreversible time is thus alien to ordinary individuals, something they don't seek out and something from which they had thought they were protected from.
-These events mark changes in the historical record that provide a framework for individuals to understand their place within time.
+These events mark changes in the historical record that provide a framework for individuals to understand their place within that history.

-The early ages we've described above each correspond to a single temporality.
-In the later two ages (the Age of Economic Production and the Age of the Autonomous Spectacle, respectively) two modes of temporality emerge that exist in parallel.
+The early ages we’ve described each correspond to a single temporality.
+In the later two ages (the Age of Economic Production and the Age of the Autonomous Spectacle, respectively) two temporalities emerge that exist simultaneously.
 One of these temporalities always corresponds to the
 <span className="note"><small>In Debordian terms, 'time of production' (Debord 2021).</small>time spent working</span>
-and one corresponds to valorized time (free time, consumable time, more highly valued by individuals).
+and one corresponds to valorized time (free time that is highly valued by individuals).
 Individuals experience these temporalities distinctly, and oscillate between them on a day-to-day basis.

 <div className="scroller">